Khaliun-beep/Data-Analysis-Portfolio/README.md

 **Time-Based Behavior:** Customers who haven’t purchased recently (more than 60 days) are categorized as non-active.
 They might need to be targeted with re-engagement campaigns.

 **Visualizations:** Tableau Dashboards

-*Dashboard 1:* City-Wise Customer Ratings and Discount Impact **Bar Chart:** Displays average customer ratings by city, showcasing how different cities (Chicago, Houston, Los Angeles, Miami, New York, and San Francisco) perform in terms of customer satisfaction.
+*Dashboard 1:* City-Wise Customer Ratings and Discount Impact <br>
+**Bar Chart:** Displays average customer ratings by city, showcasing how different cities (Chicago, Houston, Los Angeles, Miami, New York, and San Francisco) perform in terms of customer satisfaction. <br>
 **Bubble Chart:** Compares total spend with days since the last purchase by city, segmented by whether a discount was applied.
-This helps identify whether discounts influence spending and how long customers have gone without making a purchase.
+This helps identify whether discounts influence spending and how long customers have gone without making a purchase. <br>
-*Dashboard 2:* Customer Segmentation and Loyalty Analysis **Scatter Plot:** Segments customers by loyalty status and satisfaction level across membership types (Bronze, Gold, and Silver), highlighting which groups are more satisfied or unsatisfied with their experience.
+*Dashboard 2:* Customer Segmentation and Loyalty Analysis <br>
+**Scatter Plot:** Segments customers by loyalty status and satisfaction level across membership types (Bronze, Gold, and Silver), highlighting which groups are more satisfied or unsatisfied with their experience. <br>
-**Bar Chart:** Displays total spend by membership type and satisfaction level, emphasizing which customer groups contribute the most to total revenue based on their membership and satisfaction.
+**Bar Chart:** Displays total spend by membership type and satisfaction level, emphasizing which customer groups contribute the most to total revenue based on their membership and satisfaction.<br>
 **Bubble Chart:** Analyzes total spend with days since the last purchase, segmented by whether a discount was applied, showing which segments are influenced by discounts.